 References to web-based sources are given in footnotes/endnotes as with any other referenced material.
-In a web-based reference you MUST identify the author and the title of the material used as with a book or article, but then followed by the URL (Universal Resource Locator or website address).
+In a web-based reference you MUST identify the author and the title of the material used as with a book or article, but also include the URL (Universal Resource Locator or website address).